Assessing Trump’s Higher-Ed Orders — The James G. Martin Center for Academic Renewal

 Below, the Martin Center lists three of the orders in question and offers thoughts on their efficacy.
 To what extent will universities have to comply with the new policies issuing from the White House?
 More to the point, to what extent will colleges’ usual dodging and weaving be effective in the weeks and months to come?

-The most important college-related order touches not only universities but whole segments of the American economy.“Ending Illegal Discrimination and Restoring Merit-Based Opportunity”
+The most important college-related order touches not only universities but whole segments of the American economy.
+“Ending Illegal Discrimination and Restoring Merit-Based Opportunity”

 President Trump’s most important college-related order touches not only universities but whole segments of the American economy.
 In this order, the president directs “all executive departments … to terminate all discriminatory and illegal preferences, mandates, policies, programs, activities, guidance, regulations, enforcement actions, consent orders, and requirements.”
 Furthermore, and crucially, all executive agencies must “enforce [the nation’s] longstanding civil-rights laws and … combat illegal private-sector DEI preferences, mandates, policies, programs, and activities.”